premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-29. Which data manipulation command is used to combines the records from one or more tables?
+27. Which data manipulation command is used to combines the records from one or more tables?

  a.
-SELECT<br>
+SELECT

  b.
-JOIN<br>
+JOIN

  c.
-PROJECT<br>
+PROJECT

  d.
-PRODUCT<br>
+PRODUCT

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)